 Keep a complete medical record

-Carefully log all your doctor visits, prescriptions, diagnosis, bills, etc.
+Please make sure to carefully log all your doctor visits, prescriptions, diagnosis, bills, etc.